-- Value generated by Phoenix Life and Ignis is distributed to the use this cash to fund group debt interest and repayments and shareholder dividends. - As a closed life business, the release of cash and capital is reliable as the Group to support a higher degree of many of our peers who continue to write new business. - The Group functions provide support for, and coordination and delivery including shareholders, banks, pension schemes and regulators.
+- Value generated by Phoenix Life and Ignis is distributed to the holding companies in the form of cash.
+The holding companies use this cash to fund group expenses, pension contributions, debt interest and repayments and shareholder dividends. - As a closed life business, the release of cash and capital is reliable as the policies run off which allows the Group to support a higher degree of leverage in its capital structure than many of our peers who continue to write new business. - The Group functions provide support for, and coordination and delivery of, the Group's strategic objectives, whilst managing the relationships with our external stakeholders, including shareholders, banks, pension schemes and regulators.
 The Group functions also consider potential acquisition or disposal opportunities to enhance value for the Group.